- “I know it’s hard on you now, but it won’t always feel this way.”

 - 2) Do not bad mouth their spouse.

 - 3) Be careful not to let their problems consume you.

-How do you comfort someone whose parents are divorcing?
+How do you comfort a friend whose parents are divorcing?

 - Supporting your friend.
 Let them know you’re there for them if they need someone to talk to.